/

 days since elections to CA-I

-days since elections to CA-II
+days since lections to CA-II

 days since promulgation of non-inclusive and until today not really implemented constitution through illegal procedure (text of constitution)